Al Smith (basketball)

-Alan Richard Smith (January 15, 1947 – December 19, 2022) was an American basketball player who played for five seasons in the American Basketball Association (ABA).
+Alan Otis Smith (January 15, 1947 – December 19, 2022) was an American basketball player who played for five seasons in the American Basketball Association (ABA).
 A point guard during his career, he played for the Denver Rockets and Utah Stars and once led the ABA in assists in a season.

 Early life

 Smith was born in Peoria, Illinois.
 He also attended Manual High School in Peoria.
 Smith played basketball, football, and baseball at Manual, earning All-State honors in all three sports.
 His baseball skill was such that the Chicago White Sox drafted him in the 7th round of the inaugural Major League Baseball draft in 1965.
 Instead of signing with the White Sox, he opted to attend college.

 Smith was given offers to attend USC and Notre Dame, but he chose to attend Bradley University as a basketball and baseball player.
 Smith spent four years at Bradley, though his time in college was interrupted by a two-year stint in the United States Army.
 As a college basketball player, he scored over 1,000 points for Bradley and was named first team All-Missouri Valley Conference in 1971 during his senior season.
 His college success was honored in 2004 when he was selected to Bradley's All-Century team.